revk/ESP32-Faikin/Manuals/DoC.md

 # Compliance statement

-The Faikin hardware is an open source PCB design in this repository, and so you can make it yourself.
+The Faikout hardware is an open source PCB design in this repository, and so you can make it yourself.
 However, we (Andrews & Arnold) do have the boards made and imported and we sell them.

 # Not a product